brandonfordd/atllas_Monorepo/README.md

 ```

 # Usage
-After you have run `npm i` in the root directoy and mobile directory and seeded the database you can run there commands to start the servers
+After you have run `npm i` in the root directory and mobile directory and seeded the database you can run there commands to start the servers

 1. `npm run start` in the root directory
 2. `npx expo start` in `packages/mobile`

 If you using your own mobile device and not a simulated please download the expo app on your appropriate device then scan the QR code that is given once starting the expo server.

+## Issues
+* Once Logged in webview need 3-5 seconds for the cookie to register, and once Logged out cookie needs 3-5 second to disappear so Logged in start might show if you click on it too fast, then the page needs a reload for data to show or disappear.